The Milton Board of Selectmen (BOS) have posted their agenda for a BOS meeting to be held Monday, April 1.

 Business Embarrassments.
 H.H.
 Townsend, blanket manufacturer, Milton, N.H., has failed (Boston Globe, August 29, 1884).

 Henry H. Townsend was born in Dorchester, MA, August 12, 1842, son of John and Jane M. Townsend.

 He married in Milton, NH, June 7, 1870, Agnes J. Brierly, he of Boston, MA, and she of Milton.
 Rev. N.D.
 Adams of Union, NH, performed the ceremony.
 She was born in Lowell, MA, May 17, 1844, daughter of Edward J. and Margaret M. (Thompson) Brierly.

-Henry H. Townsend took over his father’s Milton Mills Manufacturing Company prior to 1873.
+Henry H. Townsend started his own blanket factory, as opposed to that sold by his father, prior to 1873.
 Sullivan H. Atkins joined him as a partner between 1875 and 1880.
 The factory appeared previously when it suspended production for a time in 1878.

 Agnes J. (Brierly) Townsend died December 26, 1891.
 Henry H. Townsend died in Milton Mills, NH, June 25, 1904.

 We at the Milton Observer are coming up on our first anniversary, which naturally occasions some questions.

 As its publisher, I first had to ask myself, “Is the game worth the candle?”
 I think so.

 Mr. Brown once made a strong case for the Milton Observer in a Public Comment before an October Board of Selectmen (BOS) meeting.
 He spoke to a desperate need for local papers as a watchdog on the doings (and takings) of local government.
 I very much doubt that he meant the Milton Observer specifically.
 He cited Foster’s Daily Democrat as his exemplar but, in fact, they barely notice Milton’s existence even a few times a year.